 Synapses are the primary points of communication between cells of the nervous system.
 Our laboratory is interested in synaptic receptors and ion channels.
-We study the molecular events that constitute agonist binding, receptor activation and ion permeation.
-Our research combines the approaches of pharmacology, enzymology, structural and molecular biology, electrophysiology, and mathematical modeling.
-Our primary goal is to understand the molecular operation of these membrane proteins in the context of their physiological roles.
-We also study the biophysical basis of ion channel diseases.
-To see a movie of AChR gating, click here
+We study the molecular events that constitute agonist binding, channel activation and receptor desensitization.
+Our research bridges physiology pharmacology, biochemistry and structural biology, and our experimental approaches include electrophysiology, computational chemistry (MD simulations) and molecular biology.
+We seek to to understand the molecular operation of receptors and other allosteric membrane proteins in the context of their physiological roles.
+CONTACT INFORMATION: email@example.com (716) 510-0793

 Education and Training:

 PhD, Neuroscience, University of Oregon (1978)